-- Grades 3-6: Attend a meeting with a parent, teacher, the Vice-Principal and/or Registrar/Guidance Counselor at the beginning of the probationary term. - Grades 7-12: Meet with the Vice-Principal and/or Registrar/Guidance Counselor to review grades, discuss academic standing, and develop a plan for success.
-Parents will be notified of Academic Warning by a letter from the Registrar.
+- Grades 3-5: Attend a meeting with a parent, teacher, and administrator at the beginning of the probationary term to develop a plan for success. - Grades 6-12: Meet with a parent, teacher, and administrator to review grades, discuss academic standing, and develop a plan for success.
+An Academic Success Contract will be signed by all and then placed in the student's cum folder.
+Students on Academic Advisement cannot participate in athletics until grades have been cleared by Administration.